 As an example of the dangers of using signals to pinpoint devices, Amazon has developed a smart tag for finding pets.
 If your dog runs away and there are enough Sidewalk users, your neighbor’s application picks up the signal, and your dog is found.

 Locating a signal could also tell someone the frequency, duration, and destination of your dog walks.
-Tracking a signal seems harmless; however, combine that information with all the other data, and problems could arise.
+Tracking a signal seems harmless; however, combining that information with all the other data, problems could arise.

 With all things digital in the modern era, it is essential you have not accidentally opted back into the network.
 Innocuous terms of service, hitting a checkbox on your shopping cart when checking out, or maybe missing one of those all-important memos from Amazon.